Mediterranean Elk Tenderloin Pinwheels

 Instructions

-• Season the meat with Greek oregano, kosher salt and coarse black pepper.
-Arrange the provolone cheese slices on the meat.
-Spread the Mediterranean olive bruschetta or olive tapenade over the cheese and then top with the roasted red bell pepper strips.
-Roll the meat up lengthwise and set on a piece of plastic wrap rolling tightly to hold its pinwheel shape.
-Refrigerate for 1 hour.
+• Season evenly with Greek oregano, kosher salt, and coarse black pepper.
+Lay provolone slices over the meat.
+Spread Mediterranean olive bruschetta or tapenade on top, then layer roasted red bell pepper strips.

-• Preheat oven to 425 degrees and set a 12” cast iron skillet in the oven.
+• Preheat oven to 425°F and place a 12-inch cast iron skillet inside to heat.

-• Carefully remove the preheated cast iron skillet from the oven.
-Set the individual pinwheels in the hot skillet and drizzle with olive oil.
-Return to the oven and roast for 25-30 minutes or until a thermometer registers 130-135 degrees.
-Remove from oven and set aside to rest for 5 minutes.
+• Carefully remove the hot skillet from the oven.
+Arrange pinwheels in the skillet and drizzle with olive oil.
+Roast 25–30 minutes, or until a meat thermometer reads 130–135°F for medium-rare.

 Tried this recipe?Let us know how it was!